Bladetrain3r/Magic-Launcher/README.md

    - **Arguments**: Command-line arguments
    - **Icon**: Single character or .bmp filename

+#### Best Practice for Args
+Args can in theory hold arbitrary string lengths and I will not restrict you from insane shortcuts if you want, but if it needs a word wrap or newline escapes, it is definitely too long.
+If you need numerous redirects and pipes, instead of complicating your config file, it is better to write a script.
+Magic Launcher is built to run scripts at a button press and cut out the typical confusion people experience when using a command line and trying to find that command.
+I encourage leveraging that strength.
+You have been warned.

 ### Substituting Paths
 This is a function intended for mass migration of shortcuts when a frequently used application is moved or you port a config between environments.
 Exact string matches only.